Pre-registration rules

 • be a resident of Massachusetts

-• not be currently incarcerated for a felony conviction.
+• not be currently incarcerated by reason of a felony conviction

 Michigan pre-registration rules